awesome-workshop/docker-singularity-hats/_episodes/17-buildah-and-podman.md

 <br><br><br><br><br><br><br><br><br><br>

-But first, let's start to disect how the various Docker components interact as a case study.
+But first, let's start to dissect how the various Docker components interact as a case study.
 This will help you to understand what motivates the use of these different applications.
 The image below shows how the Docker CLI (or desktop application) isn't really the main component of the system.
 It's the Docker daemon which is controlling everything -- talking to the registries, working with image, communicating with the containers, and talking to the underlying kernel.
 The CLI is just the users way of communicating with the daemon.

 <img src="../fig/DockerUnderTheHood.png" alt="DockerUnderTheHood" style="width:600px">

 I'm not going to get into the wisdom or folly of choosing a centralized daemon.
 I'll just say that some people feel strongly that this was not a wise design choice.
 A few of those reasons are:

-* The daemon is a single point of failue.
+* The daemon is a single point of failure.
 * The daemon owns of of the child processes (the running containers).
 * A failure of the daemon could mean orphaned processes.
 * All Docker operations must be conducted using `root` privileges.
 Everyone with access to the Docker CLI, even non-root users, can bypass most, if not all, of the security features.
 Anyone with access to the `docker` group should be treated as the `root` and since the daemon is running as `root`, the user can then mount protected system folders and become `root`.
-* Using the `--privleged` option allows the container to run as `root` and if the user breaks out, they will be `root` on the host.
+* Using the `--privileged` option allows the container to run as `root` and if the user breaks out, they will be `root` on the host.

 Keep in mind, the person writing this tutorial is not a professional pen-tester nor a systems administrator.
 The descriptions here are very high level.
 Much of this information can be found in blog posts, articles, and tutorials.
 For example, I highly recommend watching: